-At 166 square miles, Lassen is not huge by National Park standards, but it does take quite awhile to get from one area of the park to another.
+At 166 square miles, Lassen is not huge by National Park standards, but it does take quite a while to get from one area of the park to another.
 Most people spend their time on the west side of the park, where trails and scenic highlights are easily accessed along the Lassen Volcanic National Park Highway.
 Two visitor centers anchor the road at the main park entrances.
 Kohm Yah-Mah-Nee Visitor Center is near the southern entrance and the Loomis Museum on the northern end.

 Always check the official Lassen site to see what is open before your visit.

-The visitor center is also a great place to purchase some supplies and souvenirs at the bookstore, get a Junior Ranger booklet or badge, and meet up with a park ranger for an Interpretive Program.
+The visitor center is also a good place to purchase supplies and souvenirs at the bookstore, get a Junior Ranger booklet or badge, and meet up with a park ranger for an Interpretive Program.
 You’ll also find dining options with a fireplace indoors or sunny patio outdoors and one of the only free Wi-Fi signals in the park.